simone1170/SWICS/README.md

 # SWICS

-Upon acceptance of the corresponding paper, we will make the code and the raw data of this anonymous repository freely and publicly available.
+SWICS is a virtual testbed combining a physical industrial process and 5G mmWave communication simulated in the ns-3 framework.

 ## Overview
 This repository contains the following:

-1. /dataset.zip - simulation data and other datasets used for in the paper.
-We conduct one simulation run to test out all implemented attacks and a second one to more closely study the impact of jamming on the physical process.
-2. /simulation/ - a modified ns-3 distribution that contains various additions, including the mmWave, nyu-sim, jamming and testbed modules
+1. /simulation/ - a modified ns-3 distribution that contains various additions, including the mmWave, nyu-sim, jamming and testbed modules
-3. /utils/ - various scripts used for the installation, running and evaluation of simulations
+2. /utils/ - various scripts used for the installation, running and evaluation of simulations

 ## Installation
 For easy installation we provide a small script: